prime-run/togo/README.md

 #### 1. Interactive Mode

-Open the interactive UI to work with your todos visually:
+The `TUI` to work with your todos visually and allows for bulk actions:

 ```bash
 togo